maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 it would increase the stochasticity of the env if training all agents at the same time and in relation to this make it very hard for an agent to figure out the dynamics of the env with other intelligent agents counted as part of it
-- This method also allows for scalability for any number of agents cuz training cost would increase only feedforward cost for selecting an action (uses DQN)
+- This method also allows for scalability for any number of agents because training cost would increase only by feedforward cost for each agent for selecting an action (uses DQN)

 ## Misc.
 ### Universal Value Function Approximators
 http://proceedings.mlr.press/v37/schaul15.pdf
-- UVFA: V(s,g; param) aka it's just like approx a value per state but with a goal added in too, it uses a dif reward func for the imm reward which is just based on achieving the goal, aka i guess the imm rewards are no longer based on the env extrinsic rewards but only on the goal completion
+- UVFA: V(s,g; param) aka it's just like approx a value per state but with a goal added in too, it uses a dif reward func for the imm reward which is just based on achieving the goal
+    - the imm rewards are no
+longer based on the env extrinsic rewards but only on the goal completion
 - The goals are handcrafted per domain along with the imm reward functions
-- The best way to train a nn to use this new value function is to embed the states (1 hot) and the goals (1 hot) (means its tabular in this ex) like you would word2vec, then when going through an episode combine the embeddings of the state you are at and the current goal through an MLP to figure out the V of said s and g w.r.t params (since many times the state and goal space is far too big we build up a table as we go and embed the states and goals, separately with their embedding networks, and then combine)
+- The best way to train a NN to use this new value function is to embed the states (1 hot) and the goals (1 hot) (means its tabular in this ex) like you would word2vec, then when going through an episode combine the embeddings of the state you are at and the current goal through an MLP to figure out the V of said s and g w.r.t params (since many times the state and goal space is far too big we build up a table as we go and embed the states and goals, separately with their embedding networks, and then combine)
-- The point of this paper it more so to show a new kind of value func approx alg can use, it in and of itself is not really an alg, but it can be used in alg that sub goals would help with in the case of enhancing exploration and finding sparse rewards
+- The point of this paper it more so to show a new kind of value func approx algorithms can use, it in and of itself is not really an alg, but it can be used in alg where sub goals would help, in the case of enhancing exploration and finding sparse rewards
+- Used in the "Hindsight Experience Replay" paper (and a few others in this list)

 ### A Simple Neural Network Module for Relational Reasoning (RN)
 https://arxiv.org/pdf/1706.01427.pdf